 Winter canola planting considerations

 Winter canola cultivars exist today that make production possible across much of Kansas.
-When a winter hardy cultivar is planted at the optimum time into good soil moisture, canola can survive the extremes of Kansas climate.
+When a winter hardy cultivar is planted at the right time into good soil moisture, plant development is optimized and the crop will have the best chance at surviving the extremes of the Kansas climate.

-- Variety selection should be based on the following traits: winter hardiness, yield, oil content, herbicide tolerance, disease resistance, maturity, lodging susceptibility, and shatter tolerance.
+- Variety selection should be based on the following traits: winter survival, yield, oil content, herbicide tolerance, disease resistance, maturity, lodging susceptibility, and shatter tolerance.

-- Producers have the option of selecting either open-pollinated varieties or hybrids.
+- Producers also have the option of selecting either open-pollinated varieties or hybrids.

 - Winter hardiness should be the number one consideration if the crop is being grown in a new area.